oguzziya/oguzziya/README.md

 Hey there,

 I am Oguz Ziya Koseomur, currently Master's student in Technical University Munich, Computational Science and Engineering program.
-However, you can call me someone who is stuck in between **computer science** and **mechanical engineering** :shipit:
+However, you can call me someone who is stuck in between **computer science** and **mechanical engineering**.

 I mainly work in the field of:
 - **Computational Fluid Dynamics (CFD):** Turbulence modeling, combustion, solver development and algorithms